Trump Is Open To Visiting Russia If Putin Invites Him, White House Says

 President Trump is open to visiting Russia if President Vladimir Putin extends a formal invitation, the White House said on Friday.

-Putin said in South Africa earlier in the day that he has already talked with Trump about a visit to Russia soon, although it did not appear that the Russian government has gone through the official protocols involved with following up.
+Putin said in South Africa earlier in the day that he has already talked with Trump about a visit to Russia, although it did not appear that the Russian government has gone through the official protocols involved with following up.

 White House press secretary Sarah Sanders said Trump is open to receiving the official invitation and that Trump "looks forward" to a Putin visit to the United States sometime next year.